 For a full Elimination Diet, you may also want to Avoid:

-• Grains and grain-containing foods, including wheat, rye, barley, and white rice
+• All Grains and grain-containing foods including: wheat, rye, barley, corn, oats, rice, etc.

 • Spicy foods and dried fruits

-• Dairy products, including yogurt, milk, ice cream, and margarine
+• Dairy products, including yogurt, milk, ice cream, and butter

 • Farm-grown fish and seafood, shrimp, pork, beef, chicken, and processed meats